gustavohdev/gustavohdev/README.md

 ## 🌱 Currently Exploring

-- 🚀

-  - Exploring architechtures in AWS.
+  - Architechtures in AWS.
-  - Exploring the cons and pros about NoSQL and SQL databases in different fields, always thinking about ACID.
+  - The cons and pros about NoSQL and SQL databases in different fields, always thinking about ACID.
-  - Exploring Directus CMS.
+  - Directus CMS.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
   - Building server-side applications with Django, a powerful Python web framework.
   - Taking a peep at GoLang.